PatrickAmbrosso/PatFolio/docs/005 Computer Engineering/DevOps and Cloud/Docker.md

 | Portability and Scaling                       | Being lightweight and conforming to a standard (usually follow a set standard), containers are extremely portable, where almost all cloud providers allow running containers with little to no headway in setting up the environment.
 Moreover, as containers are units of operations, multiple containers can be deployed thus horizontally scaling the operational capacity. |
 | Operational Speed                             | As containers share the kernel with the operating system, they are much faster than VMs to boot-up and get to an operational state.                                                                                                                                                                                                                                                                                                                                                                                |

-:::note A Note About Dependencies and Libraries
+:::tip About Dependencies and Libraries
 All operating systems and virtual environments require certain supporting tools to keep the machine running.
 These are always required no matter the technology used, may it be bare-metal hosts, VMs or containers.
 :::